 In this article:

-Umbria wine: a brief overview of our trip
+Umbria wine: a brief overview

 Umbria is at Italy’s very centre, and is the country’s only region with no coastline or international border.
 Its land has been largely cultivated for agriculture, with much of its scenery defined by lush vineyards, olive groves and pristine farmland.